websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

    [Liferay Home]/deploy
    ```

-   If you're using a Liferay DXP Docker container, there's [more than one way](../../../installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md) to get the LPKG into the container.
-This `docker cp` command represents one way:
+   For Docker:

    ```bash
    docker cp ~/path/to/Liferay\ Connector\ to\ Elasticsearch.lpkg [container]:/mnt/liferay/deploy
    ```

-   When you start the server (not yet) the LPKG is processed and deployed.
+   When you start the Liferay server (not yet), Liferay deploys the LPKG.

-After installing the connector, [configure it](#configuring-the-connector-for-72) to connect to the [remote Elasticsearch 7](./installing-elasticsearch.md) node(s).
+You're ready to configure the connector.

 ## Configuring the Connector